 Therapy often involves high doses to patients, the occupational doses received by workers is low.

 Medical imaging is a vital and powerful diagnostic tool and as such is widely used and responsible for the majority of the population dose.
-X-rays are the most common imaging procedure, with computed tomography (CT) scans the largest contributor to medical dose, as each CT scan is the equivalent of many X-rays.
+X-rays are the most common imaging procedure, with CT scans the largest contributor to medical dose, as each CT scan is the equivalent of many X-rays.

 The two main sources of exposure for medical workers are X-rays, and unsealed sources.
-Once the equipment or source of radiation is removed the exposure stops.
+Once the power to the X-ray tube is turned off, or the source of radiation is removed, the exposure stops.

 External exposure for medical workers is low, and with good practice should remain low.
 Internal exposure from X-ray equipment due to inhalation or ingestion risk is not possible.
 Internal exposure from unsealed sources due to inhalation and ingestion under normal conditions is unlikely.